MarkHershey/arxiv-dl/README.md

 - Download paper named `[id]_[title].pdf` into destination folder.
 - Maintain a papers list named `000_Paper_List.json` in the destination folder.
-- Create a new MarkDown document named `[id]_Notes.md` in the destination folder. (for adding personal reading notes)
+- Create a new MarkDown document named `[id]_Notes.md` in the destination folder. (for adding your personal paper reading notes)

 **`dl-paper` will do**